How to Use Low-Stakes Assignments to Bring Fun to the Online Classroom

 - Class discussion—either live or in a discussion forum thread

 Whatever activities you choose for your low-stakes assignments, work to ensure they reinforce the course material.
 They should provide students the opportunity to use or reflect on what they have learned in a creative way or to a group of peers.
 Make sure students understand how many points the work is worth, but also be sure to explain how these assignments worth few or no points are benefiting their learning and reinforcing the higher-weighted work.

-To get even more ideas for online activities, explore the recordings from our Empowered Educator Virtual Event.
+To get even more ideas for your online course, explore the recordings from our Empowered Educator sessions on Online Learning.